 - Q1.
-Both fables and folk tales are old stories, often passed on to us through the generations.
-They contain events that lead to a crisis which needs to be resolved.
-Both teach us lessons about life. - O2.
+Both fable and folk tale are old stories, often passed on through the generations.
+They both have events that led to a crisis, which have to be resolved.
+Both have a lesson to teach about life. - O2.
 The fable had animal characters whereas the folk tale had human characters.